weiks/flatfooted/README.md

   - For example, an item which was search for on Amazon at a certain date, and with `search_string == RKLCDBKT`, is saved as:
     `outputs/html/Amazon_2018-01-21-02-32_RKLCDBKT.html`
+  - If no HTML was saved for a response, it was because of a failure and we should further look into it.
 - [x] Look for errors in the request-response cycle
   - When comparing number of lines in input file vs number of products in outputs file, we find that 3 out of 322 missing searches for Amazon.